Voting-Rights-Code/Equitable-Polling-Locations/README.md

 * There is one config file needed as an argument to run this file

 If you are interested in only running results for  Gwinnett County, no further action is needed.
 If you are interested in running a county for which you do not have the above data, the software will notify you that the necessary data is missing.
-In that case, follow these instructions for downloading or creating these files and their formats are given here.
+In that case, instructions for downloading or creating these files and their formats are given here.

 All file paths are given relative to the git folder for Equitable-Polling-Locations